top of page

 Can my dog be a therapy dog?

 It’s important to note that therapy work is not a good match for every dog.
 Therapy dogs must be obedient, as well as affectionate, and friendly to strangers.
 Additionally, owners should observe if their dog enjoys therapy sessions before pursuing this work.
+Requirements for therapy dogs may include the following:

 Do I need to obtain a specific certification for my dog to qualify as a therapy dog?